 Just join our Italy with kids travel group on Facebook and we will be happy to help (group and tips are free!)

-10 day Italy itinerary ideas – perfect itineraries for a first trip to Italy, with all the most famous localities and recommended stops
+10 day Italy itinerary ideas for families – perfect itineraries for a first trip to Italy, with all the most famous localities and recommended stops

-Northern Italy itinerary – perfect if you want/meed to stay within the northern area of the country, between Milan and Venice
+Northern Italy itinerary – perfect if you want/need to stay within the northern area of the country, between Milan and Venice

 Southern Italy itinerary – perfect if you want to explore Puglia and Amalfi Coast (great for mixing sightseeing and time on the beach)